Homemade Valentine Ideas

 treats in.

-- Buy a glass jar or use a canning jar and layer pink then red M
+- Buy a glass jar or use a canning jar and layer red, pink or

-&M's or white jellybeans.
-This makes a nice "sand
+white M &M's or jellybeans.
+This makes a nice "edible art" look to a gift.
+Or make

 - Cut two paper hearts out of cardstock.
 Punch holes along the